dgraph-io/dgraph/wiki/content/enterprise-features/binary-backups.md

 #### Test Using MinIO Browser

-MinIO Gateway comes with an embedded web-based object browser that outputs content to http://127.0.0.1:9000.
-To test that MinIO Gateway is running, open a web browser, navigate to http://127.0.0.1:9000, and ensure that the object browser is displayed.
+MinIO Gateway comes with an embedded web-based object browser.
+After using one of the aforementioned methods to run the MinIO Gateway, you can test that MinIO Gateway is running, open a web browser, navigate to http://127.0.0.1:9000, and ensure that the object browser is displayed and can access the remote object storage.

 ### Disabling HTTPS for S3 and Minio backups